 The 10th and 11th arrondissements

 You know how it works in big cities don’t you?
 An area becomes so trendy and so desirable that no one can afford to live or open a business there so the adjacent area suddenly becomes the new hot spot.
 Enter the 10th and 11th arrondissements a stone’s throw from the achingly hip and expensive Marais.
-With cocktail bars and hip restaurants, the 10th and 11th are definitely one of those “on the up” areas in Paris.
+With cocktail bars and hip restaurants, the 10th and 11th are definitely one of “those” areas.

 Pros of staying in the 10th & 11th arrondissements